jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_automatically/make_tdd_environment_automatically.rst

 I want to give one command for the program to do every step except

-* pick the name for the project
+* give the project a name
 * make the test pass and
-* work on the project, though I can now use an `Artificial Intelligence Large Language Model`_ to help with this
+* work on the project, though I can now use `Artificial Intelligence`_ to help with this

 this way I only need to do 3 steps instead of 18